umarmf343/RANKBEAM/README.md

 This fork adds a cross-platform desktop experience named **RankBeam**.
 The application is written in Go using the Fyne toolkit and bundles multiple research workflows:

 - Beautiful multi-tab user interface for product lookups, keyword research, competitive analysis, and international market discovery.
 - Backend service with request throttling, timeout management, and heuristic scoring to keep Amazon scraping reliable.
+Power users can now tune request limits directly from the in-app **Settings** dialog without editing Go code.
 - Publisher Rocket-inspired extras such as reverse ASIN lookups, AMS keyword generation, bestseller snapshots, and compliance flagging.
+- Responsive Tailwind CSS prototype for browser-based teams that mirrors the desktop workflows (see [docs/web-companion](docs/web-companion/README.md)).

 ### Quick start